Lockrose-Limited/lockrose-website/src/index.md

       description: "From more than two years of stalled options assessment to an approved delivery route in four weeks."

 experienceSection:
-  title: Small enough to be close.
+  title: Close enough to care.
 Experienced enough to be trusted
-  lede: Projects stall for all kinds of reasons.
+  lede: We stay close to delivery, working shoulder-to-shoulder with client teams, providing clear advice, practical support and experienced leadership when it matters most.
-  text: The right people not in place, contractors pulling in different directions, or decisions taking too long.
-We step into that pressure with people who can coordinate and lead the work forward.
+  text:
   items:
     - title: Deliberately lean
       text: Fewer layers.
 Faster decisions.
 Direct access to people who can actually solve the problem.